halogenjs/view/Readme.md

 Currently implemented:

 - Logicless templates within attributes and innerText of nodes.
-- Ability to register helper functions to do in template processing/formatting.
+- Ability to register helper functions to do in-template processing/formatting.
 - Automatic mapping of urls to anchor tags if the rel is recognised inside the hypermedia model
 - Create delegates to handle DOM events
 - Subscribe to and trigger Backbone events on the View itself.